What is Acupuncture?

 Do Acupuncture Needles Hurt?

 No. The insertion of acupuncture needles should be painless.
 You may feel a slight tingling or heaviness after they are inserted.
 This is a very common effect that will be monitored by your practitioner during the consultation.

 Children and Acupuncture

+Parents and guardian permission is required for children under the age of 18.
 Older children are usually comfortable with acupuncture.
-However for small children or patients who fear needles, needle acupuncture is not recommended.
-Parents and guardian permission is required for children under the age of 18.
+However, for small children or patients who fear needles, needle acupuncture is not recommended.

 How Much Acupuncture Treatment Will You Need?